andyw-0612/andyw-0612.github.io/_notes/MIT 18.06SC Linear Algebra/Unit I.md

 ## The Geometry of Linear Equations

-The lecture Overview and Resources can be found [here](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/pages/ax-b-and-the-four-subspaces/the-geometry-of-linear-equations/).
+The lecture overview and resources can be found [here](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/pages/ax-b-and-the-four-subspaces/the-geometry-of-linear-equations/).
 The lecture summary can be found [here](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/resources/mit18_06scf11_ses1-1sum/).

 ### Objectives